Do you wish your students would talk more about the texts they are reading?

 Have you ever heard the phrase, "If you build it, they will come."?

 Along with thinking, students must understand that we all can interpret the message of a text differently---and spoiler alert---no one is wrong!
 No multiple choices here!

 Students generally think that there is one right answer and if one student provides an answer, then their personal answer must be wrong.

 We must help our readers move past that old way of thinking.

-Readers must understand that there are several interpretations of a text as long as the evidence is provided to support and back up your thinking.
+Readers must understand that a text has several interpretations as long as the evidence is provided to support and support your thinking.